-Known exposure site details, dates, and times are listed in the locations table below.
+Known exposure site details, dates, and times are listed in the locations table and map below.

 There is currently increased measles activity being reported in other states.
 Please see Queensland and Victoria Health's public exposure sites for more information.